aarontran/g309.2-0.6/Notes.md

 * ATCA 1.34GHz (gaensler paper) + simultaneous HI 1.420GHz. ~24" resolution

 Way behind, been tied up with ACA constraint stuff.

+## Repo organization

 Finished a short Makefile tutorial (software carpentry) yesterday.

 Attempted to set up Makefile for XMM data reduction.
-Spent most of day on this.
-Although I vacillate between doing this and wanting to throw my hands up and admit defeat, I'm ultimately going for a Makefile approach.
+Spent most of Friday on this.
+Although I vacillate between doing this and wanting to throw my hands up and admit defeat, I'll stick to implementing a Makefile approach.
-These problems (tracking files in a pipeline, ensuring reproducibility in projects) are not gonna get better, if I don't tackle them head on.
+These problems (keeping files consistent in a pipeline, ensuring scientific reproducibility) won't improve, if I don't tackle them head on.

-Also adding to Git and github for two reasons.
+Initialized git repo and pushed to Github to:
 1. version control and branching
 2. keep myself accountable and organized (ish).
 3. ease of accessing / perusing revisions, distributing data / iPython